XWangLabTHU/DISMIR/README.md

 We also put the result file from *DISMIR_cal_risk.py* for reference (*value_result.txt* in the root directory)

-We also provided scripts to process *.BAM* files mapped with *BS-seeker2*.
-By running the script in "bam_processing" in order, you can get the *.BED* file containing switching regions and *.read* files as the input of the deep learning model.
-You can process your own data with these scripts and then test the core codes of DISMIR.
+For users to realize DISMIR, we also provided scripts to process *.BAM* files mapped with *BS-seeker2*.
+By running the script in "bam_processing" in order, you can get the *.BED* files containing switching regions and *.read* files as the input of the deep learning model.
+You can process your own data with these scripts and then realize DISMIR with the core codes.
 Here we need *samtools* to process the *.BAM* files.
 Python package *pyfaidx* and *pysam* are also required.